ADVICE - WRITING

 by Joelle Steele

 If you don't find the answer to your question below, you can email your question to me at joellesteele@joellesteele.com, and I'll do my best to answer it.
+You might also want to check out my advice for publishers and my articles on publishing and writing.
+And, I also have customizable contract templates for writers and publishers, only $24.95 each.

 Q. How do you decide whether to write a novel in first person or third person?
 Is there a rule of thumb for deciding this?